 Why Study History at Wheaton?

-The six full-time and two part-time faculty members include both veteran teachers and early-career faculty.
+Our full-time and part-time faculty members include both veteran teachers and early-career faculty.
 All are engaged in research related to their areas of specialty, and they bring the fruit of that research to the classroom experience.
+If you need to meet with one of them please contact them directly.

 Small Class Size

-Classes range from about 8-15 students in seminars to about 25 in general survey courses.
-A few of our most popular classes occasionally reach a peak of 30 students.
-The introductory general education course, HIST 101, has a maximum class size of 35.
+Classes range from about 8-15 students in seminars to about 20 in general survey courses.
+Our general education courses.
+HIST 102 and HIST 103, have a maximum class size of 35.
 History majors have many opportunities for personal contact with department faculty, both in and out of the classroom.

 Varied Course Offerings

-The department is particularly strong in the areas of modern and early modern Europe and East Asia and offers a rotating selection of elective offerings in U.S. history.
+The department is particularly strong in the histories of modern and early modern Europe, the United States, East Asia, and Africa.
 Learn more about courses >

 Located Near Chicago